 About the Artist

 Linda has been a resident of Victoria, British Columbia since 1957.
 She moved here from Scotland at the age of eight and currently lives with her husband of forty six years.
-Inspired by the natural scenery of Vancouver Island, Linda Heslop paints with detailed realism.
-She now paints mainly in watercolors adding highlights of water pencils to add depth to her starfish and tidal pools.
+Linda Heslop paints with detailed realism and now paints mainly in watercolors adding highlights of water pencils to add depth to her starfish and tidal pools.

 “I am simply in love with Vancouver Island.
 It resonates with my soul.
 Although, because of its size, no one can explore its entire wilderness within a lifetime.
 I have enjoyed visiting as much of it as I could.
 I’ve been to the northern-most tip before a main road was forged, hiked the West Coast Trail before it was a world-class destination, enjoyed Pacific Rim Park in the days when one could camp on the beach and have explored many of the smaller islands.
 I love the adventure of the caves, even discovered and mapped some of them.
 Although I love it in all its glory, it is the shore I am most drawn to for my art.
 Water and stones being my inspiration.
 My work is achieved in the genre of realism because, in my view, no artifice is required to convey the perfection of wild Vancouver Island.
 Almost every stone I paint exists, forged by time, tide, glacial travel or erosion.
 Each with an amazing history.
 Every shoreline a work in progress in a timescale hard to grasp.

 “I live here because I love it and I paint here because I must.
 It is and will always be my home.” ~ Linda Heslop

 Read more about Linda…..